On the south coast of Crete there weren’t many good beaches.

 Language.
 Her English was good, but it wasn’t fluent.
 The way she said ‘go into town’ it sounded like the cats went on a shopping expedition.

-This is what I discovered about the cats’ journey ‘into town’: there was an old woman who fed the stray cats during the winter.
+This is what I discovered about the cats’ journey ‘into town’: there was an elderly woman who lived in the town and fed the stray cats during the winter.
+When the season changed, they knew how to find her.

 They go ‘into town’ and then come back out here in summer?